jamnmz/migneco.1/README.md

    On average, the program seems to be adopted by init approximately more than 50% of the time, but code would not run for more than 28 processes

 5.
+   Calling with 1 2 3 leads to one process being printed twice with the same values printed for each Calling with 1 5 10 causes program to take a long time to print each line, but each line is a copy Calling with 2 5 1 causes two processes to be printed 5 times Calling with 10 6 1 leads program to print 10 processes 6 times, but they do not print in the same order each time

+6.
+   Adding wait system call before final fprint f leads to each i value being printed together k times Calling with n=100 still only yeads 28 processes

+7.